byuawsfhtl/LineSegmentation/README.md

 pre-trained model.

 Inference can be performed by running the following command:

 `
 python inference.py --img_path <PATH_TO_IMAGES> --out_path <PATH_TO_OUTPUT_SNIPPETS> --weights_path_baseline <PATH_TO_BASELINE_MODEL_WEIGHTS> --weights_path_seam <PATH_TO_SEAM_MODEL_WEIGHTS>
 `

 Optionally, a number of command line arguments can be used to alter inference behavior.

-The full list of parameters include:
+The full list of arguments include:

 * img_path (required): The path to the images to be inferred
 * out_path (required): The path to the results of the inference (text-line snippets)
 * weights_path_baseline (required): The path to the pre-trained model weights for baselines